furechan/mintalib/README.md

 ## Using Expressions with polars (experimental)

-Expressions are available via the `expressions` module, with similar names as functions but in **upper case**.
+Expressions are available via the `mintalib.expressions` module, with similar names as functions but in **upper case**.
 Expressions are best imported directly in the name space like:

 ```python
 from mintalib.expressions import SMA, EMA, ROC, MACD, ATR